-I welcome enquiries from postgraduates who want to work on global and comparative approaches to the Middle Ages, medieval social and economic history, medieval Armenians and Caucasia, the Eurasian steppe and Mongol world-empire, and the use of history to develop and apply social, political and economic theory, especially from radical and decolonising standpoints.
+I welcome enquiries from postgraduates who want to work on global and comparative approaches to the Middle Ages, medieval social and economic history, medieval Armenians and Caucasia, the Eurasian steppe and Mongol world-empire, and the use of history to develop and apply social and economic theory from radical, Marxist and/or decolonising standpoints.

 Summary of research interestsPlaces:

 - Comparative & Global History

 Global social & economic history (especially 700-1500); Armenian & Caucasian studies; the Eurasian steppe & Mongol world-empire; Byzantine studies, the Mediterranean & the Islamicate World; pre-capitalist political economy; commercialisation & long histories of capitalist modernity; Marxism; World Systems Analysis; decolonising & subaltern approaches.